RGenDiff/open-litevae/README.md

 Evaluation metrics were computed on the ImageNet training set with the B-Scale encoder using n<sub>z</sub>=12.
 Training is conducted in two phases: A) pre-training at 128x128 with no discriminator for 100k steps, B) finetuning at 256x256 with discriminator for 50k steps.

 All metrics are computed on the full ImageNet-1k validation set (50k images) using bi-cubic rescaling and center cropping.
+Comparing reported VAE (retrained SDVAE) and LiteVAE to configurations in this repo.

 <table>
   <thead>